#461: Python in Neuroscience and Academic Labs Transcript

 25:24 And it's not like you can't learn other things.

-25:25 I think it's really good to learn other things, especially ones that are complimentary, where
+25:25 I think it's really good to learn other things, especially ones that are complementary, where R can be complementary, especially now that they have a lot of the, like, subsystem packages.

-25:34 When I get R code, I usually just write like a sub process.
+25:35 Or when I get R code, I usually just write, like, a subprocess.

-25:40 I just wrote like a sub process line to call the R script because I was too lazy to rewrite
+25:39 I did this recently, just wrote, like, a subprocess line to call the R script, because I was too lazy to rewrite it.

-25:47 But there's other like, I don't know, like Rust is probably a good one to probably try
+25:45 But there's other, like, I don't know, like, Rust is probably a good one to probably try and branch out.

 26:01 Break out some MicroPython when you got to get your microcontrollers and stuff.